coolpulkit99/ocr_denoising/README.md

 Also install all dependencies

 <b>Using the image denoiser and ocr</b>
-1. Change the path in the script to point to your image
+1. Change the path in the script to point to your image(currently set to example image)
 2. Run the script

 <b>Using the pdf to image converter,image denoiser and ocr</b>